papertrail/papertrail-cli/README.md

 the "1;31;43" are bold (1), foreground red (31), background yellow (43),
 and can be any ANSI [escape characters].

+### UTF-8 (non-English searches)

+When searching in a language other than English, if you get no matches, you may need to explicitly tell Ruby to use UTF-8.
+Ruby 1.9 honors the `LANG` shell environment variable, and your shell may not set it to `UTF-8`.

+To test, try:

+    ruby -E:UTF-8 -S papertrail your_search

+If that works, add `-E:UTF-8` to the `RUBYOPT` variable to set the encoding at invocation.
+For example, to persist that in a `.bashrc`:

+    export RUBYOPT="-E:UTF-8"

 ## Contribute